willis7/sb-repo-graph-maven/README.md

 ## Installation

-This project uses both Docker and Gradle to help build and develop this application.
+This project uses Docker Compose to build the development environment.
+Make sure its installed before progressing.

 To run this application, follow these instructions:

-1. First you will need an instance of Neo4j.
-The easiest way is to use Docker.
-2. In `Application.groovy` make sure you have the correct url for your Neo4j.
-3. Run `./gradlew bootRun` from the project root.
+1. First, you will need to compile the build.
+From the command line run `./gradlew clean build` from the root of the project.
+2. Once the build has compiled successfully, run `docker-compose build && docker-compose run -d`

-If this is successful you should see some artifacts output to the command line, then you can look at your graph in Neo4j.
+If this is successful you should see some artifact details logged to the command line.
+You can then navigate to the Neo4J container url and see the graph which was generated. `http://<<container address>>:7474`

 ## Usage

 TODO: Write usage instructions

 ## Contributing